Complexity

 summary: ClassVar[str] = 'Forbid consecutive expressions with too deep access level.'

-class TooDeepNestingViolation(node, text=None, baseline=None)[source]
+final class TooDeepNestingViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation